Livyatan: Palaeoecology

 Fossils conclusively identified as L. melvillei have been found in Peru and Chile.
-However, additional isolated large sperm whale teeth from other locations including California, Australia, Argentina and South Africa have been identified as a species or possible close relative of Livyatan.
+However, additional isolated large sperm whale teeth from other locations including California, Australia, Argentina, South Africa and the Netherlands have been identified as a species or possible close relative of Livyatan.
 On the basis of these fossils, it was likely that the distribution of Livyatan was widespread.
 Prior to 2023, paleontologists initially believed that the genus was restricted to the Southern Hemisphere.
 The warmer waters around the equator have been known to be a climatic barrier for numerous cetaceans since Neogene times, and it was then-hypothesized is that Livyatan may have been among the cetaceans unable to cross the equatorial barrier.
-However, collecting bias was another explanation given the apparent rarity and poor fossil record of Livaytan, now supported by the Northern Hemisphere occurrence in California.
+However, collecting bias was another explanation given the apparent rarity and poor fossil record of Livyatan, now supported by the Northern Hemisphere occurrence in California.

 The holotype of L. melvillei is from the Tortonian stage of the Upper Miocene 9.9–8.9 mya in the Pisco Formation of Peru, which is known for its well-preserved assemblage of marine vertebrates.
 Among the baleen whales found, the most common was an undescribed species of cetotheriid whale measuring around 5 to 8 m, and most of the other baleen whales found were roughly the same size.
 Toothed whale remains found consist of beaked whales (such as Messapicetus gregarius), ancient pontoporiids (such as Brachydelphis mazeasi), oceanic dolphins and the raptorial sperm whale Acrophyseter.
 All seal remains found represent the earless seals.
 Also found were large sea turtles such as Pacifichelys urbinai, which points to the development of seagrasses in this area.
 Partial bones of crocodiles were discovered.
 Of the seabirds, fragmentary bones of cormorants and petrels were discovered, as well as two species of boobies.
 The remains of many cartilaginous fish were discovered in this formation, including more than 3,500 shark teeth, which mainly belonged to the ground sharks, such as requiem sharks and hammerhead sharks.
 To a lesser extent, mackerel sharks were also found, such as white sharks, sand sharks and Otodontidae.
 Many shark teeth were associated with the extinct broad-tooth mako (Cosmopolitodus/Carcharodon hastalis) and megalodon, and the teeth of these two sharks were found near whale and seal remains.
 Eagle rays, sawfish and angelsharks were other cartilaginous fish found.
 Most of the bony fish findings belonged to tunas and croakers.
 Livyatan and megalodon were likely the apex predators of this area during this time.